-In this blog post, we’ll explore 13 diseases caused by drinking contaminated water and their symptoms, providing insights into how to protect yourself and your loved ones from waterborne pathogens.
+In this post, we’ll explore 13 diseases caused by drinking contaminated water, how they affect human health, and what you can do to protect yourself and your loved ones.

 Common Symptoms of Drinking Bad Water

-- Diarrhea: Often caused by disease-causing microbes like E. coli and other bacteria.
+• Diarrhea: A common sign of waterborne illness caused by microbes like E. coli and other bacteria.

-- Dehydration and Fever: Symptoms often accompany gastrointestinal distress.
+• Dehydration and Fever: Often accompany diarrhea and other gastrointestinal issues.

-- Fatigue and Weakness: General signs of a waterborne illness.
+• Fatigue and Weakness: General signs of a waterborne disease due to toxic chemicals or bacterial infections.

 Common Contaminated Water Diseases